Skip to Content

 To tell which is which, it’s best to look at the ingredients.

 The usual components of chelating shampoos are EDTA and sodium gluconate.
-You can also get ones with phytic acid, citric acid, and sodium oxalate.
+When checking the ingredient list on the back of the bottle, look for terms like ‘Tetrasodium EDTA’ or ‘sodium gluconate.’
+You don’t need a high-end salon brand; many affordable drugstore options feature these exact chelating agents.
+You can also get ones with phytic acid, citric acid, and tetrasodium EDTA.

 3. Harmful Effects on Hair